Audio content can be divided into four categories:

 Rule 3.
 Set your Levels Rights

 Record yourself with the proper levels.
-You do this by making sure the levels are, on average, hitting somewhere between -24 and -12 dB.
+You do this by adjusting the gain control on your audio interface, and make sure the levels are, on average, hitting somewhere between -24 and -12 dB.
 The image below shows you how it looks like:

 Why -24 and -12 ?
 Because: